-In certain locations, the setting of the Kent Downs Area of Outstanding Natural Beauty (AONB) has great value and was a principle reason for the Kent Downs AONB designation.
+In certain locations, the setting of the Kent Downs National Landscape has great value and was a principal reason for the original designation of the Kent Downs as an Area of Outstanding Natural Beauty.
 Legislation and guidance as well as appeal decisions confirm that it is appropriate to consider setting in respect of AONBs.

-The importance of the Kent Downs AONB setting has been recognised in the Kent Downs AONB Management Plan and its subsequent revisions.
+The importance of the Kent Downs National Landscape setting has been recognised in the Kent Downs AONB Management Plan and its subsequent revisions.
 This position statement is produced as an advisory document, intended to provide further guidance on issues of setting for local planning authorities, land owners and other interested parties.
-It has been prepared in consultation with and approved by the Joint Advisory Committee for the Kent Downs AONB.
-The statement focuses on ensuring avoidance of harm and the conservation and enhancement of the setting of the AONB, through good design and the incorporation of appropriate mitigation measures.
+It has been prepared in consultation with and approved by the Joint Advisory Committee for the Kent Downs National Landscape.
+The statement focuses on ensuring avoidance of harm and the conservation and enhancement of the setting of the National Landscape, through good design and the incorporation of appropriate mitigation measures.